kvonkoni/imgcomparetool/README.md

 ```
 from the root of the repository.

-Due to a bug in the PyInstaller for MacOS, you must force PyInstaller to include the imagehash, Tk, and Tcl directories.
+Due to a bug in the PyInstaller for MacOS, you must force PyInstaller to include the imagehash, Tk, and Tcl packages.
 Tk and Tcl are required for the UI library Tkinter.
-Replace the above paths with the appropriate ones for your environment with the path to imagehash package on your environment.
+Replace the above paths with the appropriate ones for your environment.

-Due to a bug in MacOS 10.14 (Mjoave), the application that was compiled through PyInstaller will cause the system to crash.
+Due to a bug in MacOS 10.14 (Mojave), the application that was compiled through PyInstaller will cause the system to crash.
 Updating to MacOS 10.15 (Catalina) will resolve this issue.

-For MacOS 10.14, the application must be run through a Python3 interpreter.
+For MacOS 10.14, the application must be run through the Python3 interpreter.
 To run the graphical application on OS 10.14, use the following steps:
 ```bash
 >> python setup.py install
 >> python ui.py